vegaprotocol/vega/UPGRADING.md

 # Configuration changes

-This document should cover most of the breaking change in using the command line or configuring the different software.
-We also recommend that node operator tries to generate a bare configuration (`vega init...`, `vega datanode init...`) in a temporary folder and compare this new configuration to their existing ones to address any changes.
+This document covers most of the breaking changes in using the command line or configuring the different softwares.

+We also recommend that node operator generates a bare configuration (`vega init...`, `vega datanode init...`) in a temporary folder to compare this new configuration to their existing ones to address any changes.
 Any missing entries in the configuration will be using defaults.

 ## Vega